billdueber/roblib2/content/pages/about.md

 ### Solr stuff

-[Solr](http://lucene.apache.org/solr/) is a full-text search engine that backs a lot of the projects I work on, My solr stuff tends to be what the most people find useful.
+[Solr](http://lucene.apache.org/solr/) is a full-text search engine that backs a lot of the projects I work on.
+My solr stuff tends to be what the most people find useful.

 * I've got a few [blog posts](http://robotlibrarian.billdueber.com/tags/solr/index.html) on solr from the last few years.
 I've also done some
   code: